 Other Google Play Store Error Codes and Fixes

-XDA user mohamedrashad compiled a mammoth list of Play Store error codes.
-There’s about twenty or so common error codes.
-Most of these require that the user perform the actions listed above (cache wipe, etc…), although a few are exceptions to this rule.
-The exceptions are:
+One XDA user has compiled a mammoth list of Play Store error codes containing roughly 20 common issues.
+Most require you to perform the actions listed above (cache wipe and similar), although a few are exceptions to this rule.

 - Error 498: In this case, your phone’s cache is full.
 Try wiping the cache partition using your phone’s recovery.

-- Error 919: Your phone’s storage can’t squeeze in any more applications.
-You’ll need to remove unneeded apps in order to continue.
-Here’s a useful guide on debloating Android.
+- Error 919: Your phone’s storage is full.
+You’ll need to free up space on your device in order to continue.

-- Error 403: You’re using two different Google Accounts on the same device.
+- Error 403: You’re using two different Google accounts on the same device.
 You’ll need to use the correct account; consider removing the other one.

 - Error 927: The Play Store is already updating, so there’s no reason to troubleshoot this issue.
 Just wait until it finishes updating.

-- Error 101: You have too many applications installed.
+- Error 101: You have too many apps installed.
 Try removing a few.

-- Error 919: Your Access Point Name settings aren’t correct (how to configure APN settings).
+- Error 919: Your Access Point Name settings aren’t correct.
 This requires getting the correct APN settings and reconfiguring your device.

-The single best resource available is the Android Error Code Fixer, which combines the knowledge of AndroidPIT’s users and editors on resolving Android error codes.
-The app is designed as a reference utility and includes both Android error codes and Google Play Store error codes.
+One of the best resources for these issues is the app Error Codes & Fixes, which combines the knowledge of AndroidPIT’s users and editors on resolving Android error codes.
+The app is designed as a reference utility and includes both Android error codes and Play Store error codes.
 Input the code you see and the app displays potential fixes.

-On the downside, the Android Error Code Fixer displays full screen ads.
-While this is a small price to pay for resolving a device-disabling bug, you might prefer an Internet search for your particular error code, if it’s not contained within this article.
+On the downside, the app displays full-screen ads.
+While ads are a small price to pay for resolving a device-disabling bug, you might prefer to search Google for your particular error code, if you haven’t solved it yet.

 Resolving Google Play Store Issues

-Killing Play Store problems isn’t hard anymore.
-If the default wipe of the Play Store’s cache and data fails, you can always look up your particular error code and solve almost any problem—unless you’ve installed a custom ROM, that is.
+Fixing Play Store problems isn’t impossible.
+If the basic troubleshooting methods (like wiping the Play Store’s cache and data) fail, you can always look up your particular error code and solve almost any problem—unless you’ve installed a custom ROM, that is.